A Winter Landscape

 Oil painting on panel, A Winter Landscape by Antonie van Stralen, known as Verstralen (c.1593/4 – Amsterdam 1641), signed and dated, bottom on the left AVS (in monogram), 1641.
 Also known as Van Stralen, the artist painted in the manner of Henrick Avercamp, a specialist in winter landscapes.
-The old man in the foreground personifies Winter.
-A frozen winter with an old peasant standing on the bank i nthe left foregrund beasie a poole surrounded by a barrel making the water's edge a number of figures are walking on the ice or are collected round the tents which have been erected on the ice at the right.
+A frozen winter scene with an old peasant, possibly personifying Winter, is standing on the bank in the left foreground beside a pool or canal, next to a barrel on a post, marking the water's edge.
+A number of figures are walking or skating on the ice and in the right background a group are collected around tents which have been erected on the ice.

 Ascott, The Anthony de Rothschild Collection (National Trust)